tiago-gomes/thinkerlist/README.md

 # Episodes Management System (wip)

+This system manages episodes and the parts within them.
+It provides functionality for creating, updating, deleting, and reindexing parts within episodes, with enhanced data integrity through the use of pessimistic locking.
+The system ensures that episodes and parts are locked during modifications to prevent concurrent updates or race conditions.

-This system manages episodes, parts within episodes, and logs operations performed on parts.
-Below is the structure and functionality provided by the system.
+Below is the structure and functionality provided by the system:

+## Episode Management:

+- Verifies the existence of episodes before any operation involving parts.

+## Part Management:

+- Handles the creation, updating, deletion, and reindexing of parts within episodes.
+The system uses pessimistic locking to ensure that parts are not modified by other transactions during these operations.

+## Cache Updates:

+- Episode caches are updated automatically after any change in parts.

+## Pessimistic Locking:

+- Ensures that rows are locked when creating, updating, deleting, or reindexing parts to prevent conflicts and guarantee data consistency.

 ## Database Structure